 Chihuly’s work is big and bold and colorful, making it perfect for kids.
 Our tiny companion was immediately struck by Chandelier series hanging right above the main entrance; they are so colorful and fun — he said the looked like “giant flowers.”

 Further into the garden we saw the Red Reeds on Logs, which looks like an enormous camp fire.
 While the installations are large-scale and cannot be touched, there is plenty imaginative fun to be had.
-We enjoyed “warming are hands” and “roasting marshmallows,” by the pretend fire.
+We enjoyed “warming our hands” and “roasting marshmallows,” by the pretend fire.

 Taking in the Persian Pond and Fiori installation

 Next we set off to the Enid A. Haupt Conservatory where many of the pieces are housed.
 (We had fun turning this part of the show into a scavenger hunt, seeking out the individual works of art.)
 In front of the conservatory is the Sol del Citrón, which is a breathtaking, solar-like piece that consists of yellow and green glass squiggly lines.
 It’s like a child’s drawing come to life.
 When we stepped inside we were greeted by the Persian Pond and Fiori installation, which our toddler companion especially loved.